 Philadelphia man sentenced to 10 to 25 years in state prison for 2020 Coopersdale Homes murder

 Dec.
-28—EBENSBURG, Pa. — A Philadelphia man was sentenced to 10 to 25 years in state prison for his involvement in a 2020 murder at the Coopersdale Homes.
+29—EBENSBURG, Pa. — A Philadelphia man was sentenced on Tuesday to 10 to 25 years in state prison for his involvement in a 2020 murder at Coopersdale Homes in Johnstown.

-Amir Matthews, 20, entered a guilty plea to third-degree murder in December the day jury selection in his trial was to begin before Judge Tamara R. Bernstein, and was sentenced on the charge Tuesday for the killing of Armel Joe, 26, at a late-night barbecue at Johnstown's Coopersdale Homes complex.
+Amir Matthews, 20, entered a guilty plea to third-degree murder in December, the day jury selection in his trial was to begin before Judge Tamara R. Bernstein.

+Matthews was sentenced on the charge for the killing of Armel Joe, 26, at a late-night barbecue at Coopersdale Homes.

-Bernstein sentenced Matthews in line with the plea agreement, which was departing from the standard sentence of 20 to 40 years.
+Bernstein sentenced Matthews in line with the plea agreement, which was a downward departure from the standard sentence of 20 to 40 years.

-"I've balanced the very serious nature of the crime with your age and mental-health needs," she said in her decision to not deviate from the plea agreement, which judges have the option to do.
+"I've balanced the very serious nature of the crime with your age and mental health needs," she said in explaining her decision to not deviate from the plea agreement, which judges have the option to do.

-Bernstein said she took into consideration his age, that he has children, he has faith that he practices and that at age 20, his brain is still developing.
+Bernstein said she took into consideration Matthews' age, that he has children, that he has faith that he practices and that, at age 20, his brain is still developing.

-Families for both men were present in the courthouse the day of sentencing, and while Joe's family did not speak, a victim impact letter was submitted.
+Relatives of both men were present in the courthouse the day of sentencing, and while Joe's family did not speak, a victim impact statement was submitted.

 "I know that from this letter there is anger occurred, but there is also a prayer for you to make change," Bernstein said.